ynput/OpenPype/README.md

 sudo apt install git cmake curl
 ```
 #### Note:
-In case you run in error about `xcb` when running OpenPype,
+In case you run in error about `xcb` when running AYON,
 you'll need also additional libraries for Qt5:

 ```sh